 Hello from 1066 – A Medieval Mosaic

 Holy Trinity church is situated at the top of the High street and is the chief centre for Anglican worship in the town, including civic services.
-A church existed on the site of Holy Trinity in Saxon times and the present building incorporates a Norman chancel.
-The tower dates from the 15th Century and incorporates stones taken from the nearby castle, on Rayleigh Mount, after it fell into disuse.
+A church existed on the site of Holy Trinity in Saxon times and the present building includes a Norman chancel.
+The tower dates from the 15th Century and used stones taken from the nearby castle, on Rayleigh Mount, after it fell into disuse.
 The church is entered through an impressive brickwork porch dating from Tudor times.
 It is a Grade II Listed building.

 By now it had started to rain quite hard so we returned to the house to sort out our belongings to ready ourselves for our departure soon.
 I spent the afternoon washing jerseys, always my favourite job.